Jacque Fresco: Aircraft industry

 Fresco worked at Douglas Aircraft Company in California during the late 1930s.
 He presented designs including a flying wing and a disk-shaped aircraft.
 Some of his designs were considered impractical at the time and Fresco's design ideas were not adopted.
 Fresco resigned from Douglas because of design disagreements.

-In 1942, Fresco was drafted into the United States Army.
-He was assigned technical design duties for the United States Army Air Forces at Wright Field design laboratories in Dayton, Ohio.
+In 1942, Fresco was drafted into the U.S. Army.
+He was assigned technical design duties for the Army Air Forces at Wright Field design laboratories in Dayton, Ohio.
 One design he produced was a "radical variable camber wing" with which he attempted to optimize flight control by allowing the pilot to adjust the thickness and lift of the wings during flight.
 Fresco did not adjust to military life and was discharged.

+Worked for Ernst Udet according to his Talk in Stockholm, 2010.

 Trend Home

 Fresco was commissioned by Earl "Madman" Muntz, to design low cost housing.
 Muntz invested $500,000 seed money in the project.
 Fresco, 32 years old at the time, along with his associates Harry Giaretto and Eli Catran conceived, designed and engineered a project house called the Trend Home.
 Fresco came closest to traditional career success with this project.
 Built mostly of aluminum and glass, it was on prominent display at Stage 8 of the Warner Bros.
 Sunset Lot in Hollywood for three months.
 The home could be toured for one dollar, with proceeds going to the Cancer Prevention Society.
 In the summer of 1948, a Federal Housing Administration official met Muntz about the project.
 The official's proposal, according to Muntz, would add a bureaucratic overhead negating the low production costs.
 Without federal or further private funding the project did not go into mass production.
 This experience led Fresco to the conclusion that society would have to change for his inventions to reach their potential.